-Section VIII: Attachments Necessary for Applications
+Section VIII: Attachments for Applications

-- A letter (1-3 pages) approved and submitted by the governing body of the charter school clearly summarizing and explaining the RFA and the contract changes being requested, submitted with documentation (meeting minutes) showing the request was approved and submitted by the governing board of the charter school following a public meeting held pursuant to chapter 241 of NRS. - 2) Letters of Community Support/Partnershipa) May be scanned to PDF. - 3) School and network leadership team job descriptions - 4) Resumes for proposed school leader - a) For RFAs where a new school leader would be installed - 5) Student achievement data with NSPF rankings - a) For prior three years, if available - 6) Competencies used for school leader selectiona) For RFAs where a new school leader would be installed - 7) Regional Director resume or job description - a) Where applicable - 8) CMO/Local Network organizational charts - a) Where CMOs/EMOs are or will be involved - 9) New Board Member Information Sheets - a) For any current board members new since the opening or the last prior RFA - 10) Incubation Year Planning Table - a) For expansions into new facilities - 11) EMO agreement documentation - a) If school will contract with a non-profit or for-profit EMO for additional services or - b) This expansion will result in additional payments to an existing EMO - c) OR an assurance that the school is not contracting with an EMO - 12) Operational execution plan

-- 13) Budget narrative - a) Describe planned changes to enrollments with resulting budget impact to revenues and expenses - 14) Financial Plan - a) Submit working Excel model showing budgeted new/marginal/additional revenue and expense changes contemplated from proposed changes as well as impacts on surplus/deficits and statement of position - b) Include copy of most recent annual budget submitted - 15) Local Network Budget - a) Where applicable - 16) For schools which replicate an EMO or CMO model from another state which do not yet have Nevada performance data: - a) School performance data sheet and data from network's internal assessments demonstrating that the Nevada school is performing at a level similar to schools in other geographies. - b) Historical financial documents for the entity including - i) audited financial records for the entity and, - ii) if any of the schools operated by the management organization are technically separate entities, - (1) audited financials for each such school as well as any other campus by campus financial evaluations conducted by charter school authorizers. - c) At least three years of school financial audits are required for any school operating for three years or longer.
+- A letter (1-3 pages) approved and submitted by the governing body of the charter school clearly summarizing and explaining the RFA and the contract changes being requested, submitted with documentation (meeting minutes) showing the request was approved and submitted by the governing board of the charter school following a public meeting held pursuant to chapter 241 of NRS. - 2) Letters of Community Support/Partnership - a) May be scanned to PDF. - 3) School and network leadership team job descriptions - 4) Resumes for proposed school leader - a) For RFAs where a new school leader would be installed - 5) Student achievement data with NSPF rankings - a) For the greater of the prior three, two, or one year(s), if available. - 6) Competencies used for school leader selection - a) For RFAs where a new school leader would be installed - 7) Regional Director resume or job description - a) Where applicable - 8) CMO/Local Network organizational charts - a) Where CMOs/EMOs are or will be involved - 9) New Board Member Information Sheets - a) For any current board members new since the opening or the last prior RFA - 10) Incubation Year Planning Table - a) For expansions into new facilities - 11) EMO agreement documentation - a) If school will contract with a non-profit or for-profit EMO for additional services or - b) This expansion will result in additional payments to an existing EMO - c) OR an assurance that the school is not contracting with an EMO - 12) Operational execution plan - 13) Budget narrative - a) Include a description of planned/projected changes to enrollments with resulting budget impacts to revenues and expenses. - 14) Financial Plan - a) Submit working Excel model showing budgeted new/marginal/additional revenue and expense changes contemplated from proposed changes as well as impacts on surplus/deficits and statement of position - b) Include copy of most recent annual budget submitted - 15) Local Network Budget - a) Where applicable - 16) For schools which replicate an EMO or CMO model from another state which do not yet have Nevada performance data: - a) School performance data sheet and data from network's internal assessments demonstrating that the Nevada school is performing at a level similar to schools in other geographies. - b) Historical financial documents for the entity including - i) audited financial records for the entity and, - ii) if any of the schools operated by the management organization are technically separate entities, - (1) audited financials for each such school as well as any other campus by campus financial evaluations conducted by charter school authorizers. - c) At least three years of school financial audits are required for any school operating for three years or longer.
 This may be provided in the format of your choosing. - 17) School Data Worksheet